bnjs/bnjs.github.io/_posts/2014-09-25-transcript-lecture-1-how-to-start-a-startup.md

 step 1 is to build something that users love.

-at YC we tell foundres to work on their product, talk to users, exercisee, eat and sleep. and very little else. all the other stuff i just mentioned, PR, conferences, recruiting, advisors, doing partnerships, you should ignore all of that and just build the product and then get it as good as possible by talking to your users.
+at YC we tell foundres to work on their product, talk to users, exercisee, eat and sleep. and very little else. all the other stuff I just mentioned, PR, conferences, recruiting, advisors, doing partnerships, you should ignore all of that and just build the product and then get it as good as possible by talking to your users.

 your job is to build something that users love. very few companies that go on to be super succesfsul get there without first doing this. a lot of good on paper startups fail because they merely make something that people like. making something that people want, but only am edium amount, is a great way to fail and not understand why you're failing.